bozo1209/pdfToExcel/README.md

 - Apache POI - version 5.0.0

 ## Setup
-- Check if you have Java on your machine.
+- Check if you have Java on your machine
-- If not download it from [Java site](https://www.java.com/en/download/manual.jsp).
+- If not download it from [Java site](https://www.java.com/en/download/manual.jsp)
-- Download pdfToExcel app from [releases](https://github.com/bozo1209/pdfToExcel/releases).
+- Download pdfToExcel app from [releases](https://github.com/bozo1209/pdfToExcel/releases)
-- Double click .exe file.
+- Double click .exe file
-- Now app is running.
+- Now app is running

 ## Project Status
 Project is: _in progress_.\